Wi6labs/lorafabian/RASPBERRYPI_2_GATEWAYS/README.txt

 lorafabian/ into /home/pi
 www/lorafabian/ into /var/www

-Warning: Be careful of access rights given to www/ because you will access from /home/pi Perform the following command to give full access: sudo chmod 777 www
+Warning: Be careful of access rights given to www/ and www/lorafabian  because you will access from /home/pi Perform the following command to give full access: sudo chmod 777 www

 - Compile the gateway software running the following script